Margaret is passionate about exploring and discussing with others humanity's ethical dilemmas and society's complicated issues.

 The Ethical Debate About Designer Babies

 The concept of designer babies has not only been discussed a lot, but it has also sparked various debates on whether it is unethical.
 The beauty of democracy is that everyone is free to form and express their opinion on any matter.
 The sad fact, however, is that many people tend to make assumptions, jump to conclusions and form an opinion on a topic without previously examining both sides of it.
-As with most things in life, the concept of designer babies has both its positive and negative effects.
+As with most things in life, the concept of designer babies has both positive and negative effects.
 Let's examine them.

 - prevention of genetic diseases and inherited medical conditions